plingo: A system for probabilistic reasoning in clingo based on lpmln

-\Splingo\ can be used to solve two reasoning tasks: maximum a posteriori (MAP) inference and marginal inference.
-MAP inference is the task of finding a most probable stable model of a probabilistic logic program.
-Following the approach of \cite{letawa17a}, this task is reduced in \splingo\ to finding one optimal stable model of the input program using \sclingo's built-in optimization methods.
-The only changes that have to be made concern handling the strings that may occur as weights of the weak constraints, and switching the sign of such weights, since otherwise \sclingo\ would compute the least probable stable models.
+\Splingo\ can be used to solve two reasoning tasks: most probable explanation (MPE) inference and marginal inference.
+MPE inference corresponds to the task of finding a most probable stable model of a probabilistic logic program.\footnote{ In earlier versions of this work we referred to this as \textit{maximum a posteriori} (MAP).
+However, MAP is in fact the setting where you want to find the most probable assignment of some variables while marginalizing over the others.
+We thank Rafael Kiesel for pointing this out.} Following the approach of \citeN{letawa17a}, this task is reduced in \splingo\ to finding one optimal stable model of the input program using \sclingo's built-in optimization methods.
+The only changes that have to be made concern handling the strings that may occur as weights of weak constraints, and switching the sign of such weights, since otherwise \sclingo\ would compute a least probable stable model.
 Regarding marginal inference, it can be either applied in general, or with respect to a query.
 In the first case, the task is to find all stable models and their probabilities.
-In the second case, the task is to find the probability of some query atom, that is defined as the sum of the probabilities of the stable models that contain that atom.
-The implementation for both cases is the same.
-First, \splingo\ enumerates all optimal stable models of the input program excluding the weak constraints at level $0$.
-Afterwards, those optimal stable models are passed, together with their cost at level $0$, to the probability module, that calculates the required probabilities.
+In the second case, the task is to find the probability of some query atom, that is undefined if the input program has no stable models, and otherwise it is the sum of the probabilities of the stable models that contain that atom.
+The basic algorithm of \splingo\ for both cases is the same.
+First, the system enumerates all optimal stable models of the input program excluding the weak constraints at level $0$.
+Afterwards, those optimal stable models are passed, together with their costs at level $0$, to the Probability module, that calculates the required probabilities.